GFHS Director, Professor, Human Health & Nutritional Sciences

 David studies how the fats we eat influence our health.
 The goal is to better understand the effects of fats throughout the lifecycle from the early beginnings of life to old age in both the prevention and treatment of disease.

-GFHS Associate Director, Associate Professor, Family Relations and Applied Nutrition
+GFHS Co-Director, Associate Professor, Family Relations and Applied Nutrition

 Jess studies ways to promote healthy weight in children and adolescents.
 This includes developing community and family-based programs that encourage healthy behaviours in preschool children.